-Welcome to our list of the best small business printers of 2018.
-In this list you'll find our pick of the best printers that suit the needs of small businesses.
+Welcome to our list of the best small business printers of 2019, where we pick the top printers that best suit the needs of small companies.

-It'll also need to be robust enough have have a number of people sending documents to it throughout the day, and if it can also handle photocopying and scanning as well, then that's even better.
+The brilliant small business printers in this list are also robust enough to handle several people sending documents to it throughout the day, and if it can also handle photocopying and scanning as well, then that's even better.
 All-in-one printers that offer photocopying and scanning (and even fax) not only can save your small business money compared to buying the devices individually, having them all in one compact device will save space as well.

 So, without further ado, here is our list of the 10 best small business printers on the market today.
 If you're not sure about what type of business printer you need, head to the bottom of our guide, where we explain the best ways to find and buy the best small business printer that suits your needs.

 So where do you need to start?
 Even the most modest office will likely be networked, and sharing a resource as useful as a printer is an essential.
 So you should only be looking at printers that are capable of networked use.
 Wired offers speed and robust function for a fixed office.
 Wireless is flexible, cheap to deploy but not as fast in use.